couchbaselabs/docs-ng/content/couchbase-manual-2.2/installing-and-upgrading.markdown

 [Initial Server Setup](#couchbase-getting-started-setup) for more details.

 The Couchbase application runs as a background application.
-If you click on the icon in the menu bar you see a list of operations that can be performed, as shown in **Couldn't resolve xref tag: fig-couchbase-getting-started-macosx-menubar**.
+If you click on the icon in the menu bar you see a list of operations that can be performed.

 The command line tools are included in the Couchbase Server application directory.
 You can access them in Terminal by using the full path of the Couchbase Server installation.
 By default, this is `/Applications/Couchbase Server.app/Contents/Resources/couchbase-core/bin/`.

-**Installing as a Non-Root, Non-Sudo User**
+###Installing on Mac OSX as Non-Root, Non-Sudo

-There may be cases when you want to install the server as a non-root, non-sudo user.
+**This installation is for development purposes only.** There may be cases when you want to install the server as a non-root, non-sudo user.
+If you perform a non-sudo, non-root installation you will be still be able to run Couchbase Server and all Couchbase command-line tools.
 To do so on Mac OSX:

  1. After you download Couchbase Server, open Terminal and go to the Downloads
     directory: